FenixProtocol/fenix-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_IntegrationForKeeper.md

 # CompoundEmissionExtensionUpgradeable: Integration for Keeper

 This document describes how to integrate the `compoundEmissionClaimBatch` function within the `CompoundEmissionExtensionUpgradeable` contract for Keepers.
-The function allows batch compounding of emissions for multiple users by claiming rewards and locking them into veNFTs according to each user's configuration.
+The function allows batch compounding of emissions for multiple users by claiming rewards and splitting them into veNFT locks and bribe pools according to each user's configuration.

 ---